mrcodeScholar/BehindATMCrimeScenes/README.md

   - Security fog: Hinders the visibility of attackers in case of an attack.

 ## 6. Conclusion:
 In conclusion, the research underscores the importance of data-driven approaches in addressing security challenges such as ATM attacks.
 By leveraging advanced analytics techniques, we have gained valuable insights into the underlying factors contributing to such incidents.
-Our findings not only shed light on the spatial and situational dynamics of ATM attacks but also provide a basis for developing proactive strategies to enhance security measures.
+Our findings not only shed light on the spatial and situational dynamics of ATM attacks but also provides a basis for developing proactive strategies to enhance security measures.